Ardra-rep1/TeamRepoA_T/README.md

  How to edit Tasks?

- Edit icon on the Task Card will enable to edit any task on the list.
+ Edit icon on the Task Card will enable to edit tasks on the list.

+There is also a **Task Search bar** on the top of the page where we can search the task by name.

 ## Things to improve